 I want to get married in Smarden or Biddenden but none of my connections seem to apply?

-If you none of the connections above appear to apply, and you have a special reason for being married here, please contact Alex Bienfait (Rector) to discuss.
-There are other options, for instance we may be able to arrange a Special Licence.
+If you none of the connections above appear to apply, and you have a special reason for being married here, please contact the rector to discuss.
+There are other options, for instance we may be able to arrange a Special License.

 I’ve been married before?
 Can divorcees re-marry in church?

-Yes we offer re-marriage for divorcees, but you need to arrange a meeting with the Alex Bienfait (Rector) to discuss your individual circumstances.
+Yes we offer re-marriage for divorcees in most cases, but you need to arrange a meeting with the parish priest to discuss your individual circumstances.
 The Church of England requires us to assess each case individually.
-We can not offer re-marriage of a relationship which has been the cause of the breakup of a previous marriage.

 If you move house before the wedding